trys/trysv4/content/blog/weeknotes-18.md

 categories: Web
 ---

-This week was great and busy, but I'm not feeling overly inpsired to write weeknotes.
+This week was great and busy, but I'm not feeling overly inspired to write weeknotes.
 Here's a few points:

 Band practice was a lot of fun on Monday night.
 I still dislike singing, but it's getting easier and hopefully a little better.